panospd/gitter/README.md

 ## Delete branch

-### Deletes the current branch and optionally checks a specified branch.
-By default the target branch to checkout is master
+### Deletes the current branch or an optionally specified branch to delete.
+By default the newly checked out branch is master or an optionally specified branch to checkout

-#### deleteme [-g BRANCHTOGOTO]
+#### deleteme [-g BRANCHTOGOTO] [BRANCHTODELETE]

+## Checkout branch

+### Checkout existing branch or create a new one.
+Can specify an optional flag to forcibly create a new branch if not exist.

+#### chout [-n] BRANCHTOCHECKOUT;

 ## New branch